-- [10] The Complainant presented an overview of the subject property with assessment information, aerial photographs, lease material, and site plans. - [11] It was suggested that a purchase price should be reflective of what a buyer would pay currently not historically.
-This is why the income approach is used to provide the market value of income producing properties. - [12] An evaluation of variables from the Income Approach calculation used to determine market value was provided to the Board.
-The Complainant presented information from disclosed exhibits that analysed comparable properties in support of a correction to the current assessment. - [13] A 2018 Requested Retail Assessment was provided that adjusted several inputs to the current valuation.
-The Complainant proposed a 7.5% cap rate or \$7,181,200 assessment. - [14] A Red Deer Retail Capitalization Appendix was presented to the Board which analysed three cap rate comparables.
-The Liberty Centre (Red Deer County, Gasoline Alley) at 7.7%, Piper Crossing Plaza (3215- 49 avenue) at 6.71%, and the former Telebyte Building (6816-50 avenue) with a cap rate of 7.81% were all provided as support for the requested 7% cap rate on the subject property. - [15] It was noted the best cap rate comparable was Liberty Centre which included a Staples store that anchored the shopping centre.
+- [11] The Complainant presented an overview of the subject property with assessment information, aerial photographs, lease material, and site plans. - [12] It was suggested that a purchase price should be reflective of what a buyer would pay currently not historically.
+This is why the income approach is used to provide the market value of income producing properties. - [13] An evaluation of variables from the Income Approach calculation used to determine market value was provided to the Board.
+The Complainant presented information from disclosed exhibits that analysed comparable properties in support of a correction to the current assessment. - [14] A 2018 Requested Retail Assessment was provided that adjusted the cap rate from 7.0% to 7.5%. - [15] A Red Deer Retail Capitalization Appendix was presented to the Board which analysed three cap rate comparables.
+The Liberty Centre (Red Deer County, Gasoline Alley) at 7.7%, Piper Crossing Plaza (3215- 49 avenue) at 6.71%, and the former Telebyte Building (6816-50 avenue) with a cap rate of 7.81.
+The mean cap rate for these properties was 7.41% and the median was 7.70%, which is the basis for the requested 7.5% cap rate on the subject property. - [16] It was noted the best cap rate comparable was Liberty Centre which included a Staples store that anchored the shopping centre.
 This fully occupied property recently transferred on January 30, 2015.
 The Complainant noted that the applicable lease was set to expire within 2 years of the sale date and that most leases for these types of properties were in place for between 10 to 20 years.
-In order to estimate the market rent for the sale, the Complainant further looked at leasing activity in Red Deer City and County. - [16] The leasing analysis within the Capitalization Appendix reviewed agreements for property groups of 3,001 sf to 6,000 sf, 6,001 sf to 20,000 sf and 20,001+sf.
+In order to estimate the market rent for the sale, the Complainant further looked at leasing activity in Red Deer City and County. - [17] The leasing analysis within the Capitalization Appendix reviewed agreements for property groups of 3,001 sf to 6,000 sf, 6,001 sf to 20,000 sf and 20,001+sf.
 This investigation suggested a median lease rate of \$14.00 psf and a weighted mean of \$15.00 psf for retail box store leasing rates on buildings of 20,001+sf.
-This information supported the Liberty Centre lease values used in the cap rate calculations. - [17] The Complainant next evaluated the Piper Crossing Plaza, with leasing comparables from the chart of Neighbourhood Centre and Strip Retail properties under 3,000 sf.
+This information supported the Liberty Centre lease values used in the cap rate calculations. - [18] The Complainant next evaluated the Piper Crossing Plaza, with leasing comparables from the chart of Neighbourhood Centre and Strip Retail properties under 3,000 sf.
 The analysis revealed a typical median of approximately \$28.00 psf.
-That figure was used to calculate an applicable cap rate of 6.71% for that property. - [18] The former Telebyte Building was also reviewed in detail with lease information, marketing brochures, land title documents and ultimately shown to have a higher cap rate than the assessed subject lands at 7.81%.
+That figure was used to calculate an applicable cap rate of 6.71% for that property.

+[19] The former Telebyte Building was also reviewed in detail with lease information, marketing brochures, land title documents and ultimately shown to have a higher cap rate than the assessed subject lands at 7.81%.